lloyd/connect-select/README.md

 ## YOU'RE SENDING LOTS OF DATA THAT PEOPLE DON'T CARE ABOUT.

-Stop it.
+So stop it.

 connect-select is [connect](https://github.com/senchalabs/connect)
-middleware that allows the *API client* to provide a [JSONSelect](http://jsonselect.org) selector which will filter JSON on the server.
+middleware that allows the *client* to provide a [JSONSelect](http://jsonselect.org) selector which will filter JSON on the server.
 Usage looks like this: